 Questions and submissions should be directed to Sydney Girvan at firstname.lastname@example.org.

 Submit activities under the Continuing Competence tab on your profile in the member portal.
 You are no longer required to upload proof of activities, but you must retain all documentation for a period of five years.
 You do not need to email or bring activity records to the College office unless you are contacted by the College to participate in a Record Audit.

 - If your continuing professional development does not offer a certificate of attendance/completion, you can keep a record of your activity using the Record of Attendance Form.

-- For Self-study use the Self-study form to keep the right details for your documentation requirements and submit it if you are selected for a record audit.
+- For Self-study use the Self-study Summary Form to keep the right details for your documentation requirements and submit it if you are selected for a record audit.

 Members returning from a leave of absence can request to have their credit requirement adjusted based on the month their practice permit is reactivated.

 Regulated members are required to undergo an audit to evaluate their competence activities.
 The audit focuses on validating activities a regulated member records as their competence activities for a previous CC cycle.